top of page

 HOW COHORTS ARE PUT TOGETHER:

 The focus of the Wedding Cake House is to support mid-career artists, however we find that group residencies are greatly enhanced by cross generational experiences.
-Applications are accepted from artists in all phases of their careers, however we want to be transparent that it is a more competitive field for early career/emerging artists.
+Applications are accepted from artists in all phases of their careers, however we want to be transparent that the application process is more competitive for early career/emerging artists.
+It is unlikely that residencies will be awarded to artists just finishing an undergraduate program with little experience outside of institutional settings.
 We define mid-career as artists who’ve been working at their craft or “doing their thing” for about 12 or more years.

 Decisions about applications will be made with a number of factors in mind, including the overall makeup of the groups, studio resources available for each residency, demographics, and our mission to support feminist artists and artists historically marginalized within the arts.
 An artist could submit a printmaking proposal that the panel thinks is super, but if all of the slots for printing are already allocated, we won’t be able to accommodate that proposal at this time.